There are plenty of reasons to install your own:

 Materials: Drain pan; Rigid insulation foam pad; Seismic strapping; Shims (optional); Stand (optional)

-Place the rigid foam pad and drain pan for the hybrid water heater on the floor, or if local code requires, place the drain pan atop a stand.
+Place the rigid foam pad and drain pan for the heat pump heater on the floor, or if local code requires, place the drain pan atop a stand.
 Move the water heater onto the drain pan.
 Ensure that the control panel is facing outward for easy access.
 Level the unit using shims, if necessary.

 If required by local code, install seismic strapping.